 - You are either providing critical work for a department or faculty member (will be confirmed individually), or your home address is outside of a 425-mile radius of campus (see the map).

-The application process will open on Friday, July 26, and applications will be due by Tuesday, July 30.
-Approvals/denials will be sent on a rolling basis, and further information about moving will be sent in early-mid August to those approved.
+The application process will open in the Housing Portal on Thursday, August 1, and applications will be due by Sunday, August 4.
+Approvals/denials will be sent by Thursday, August 8, and further information about moving will be sent shortly after to those approved.